-iv.
-In 2023, Pacific Assist set nine goals as specific targets for achieving the strategic plan.
+iii.
+In 2024, Pacific Assist set seven goals as specific targets for achieving the strategic plan.
 The goals and the results are as follows:

+2024 Goals 2024 Results

-2023 Goals 2023 Results Ship 30 (20-foot) containers of school furniture (New Zealand and Australia combined) 30 Implement the Birdwing Independent teachers' digital literacy pilot program Stage 1 completed Implement the Birdwing teachers' Code Avengers, Code Camp pilot program Completed Continue the creation of a community created innovative education model for Birdwing Independent School On hold Identify 10 new sponsors for the PNG Mum's Preschool Project Not completed Run 12 Exercise to Beat Diabetes programs as follows: 6 Auckland x 4 Rarotonga x 2 Tonga x 2 Samoa x 2 PNG x 2 Auckland x 4 Rarotonga x 1 Tonga x 0 Samoa x 1 PNG x 0 Increase Pacific Assist's relationship/partnerships network from 50 to 60 individuals/organisations 70 Complete a development plan for an enterprise hub in Port Moresby Established the Outstanding Graduates Project Supported WSR education hubs v.
+Ship 30 (20-foot) containers of school furniture (New 31

+Zealand and Australia combined) 51

+Implement stage two of the Birdwing Independent teachers' digital literacy pilot program Not completed Continue the creation of a community created innovative education model for Birdwing Independent School Not completed Identify 10 new sponsors for the PNG Mum's Pre- school Project Not completed Run 12 Exercise to Beat Diabetes programs as follows: Auckland x 4 Rarotonga x 2 Tonga x 2 Samoa x 2 PNG x 2 0 Increase Pacific Assist's relationship/partnerships network from 70 to 80 individuals/organisations 79 Connect 20 PNG graduates with quality employment opportunities 5 iv.
 In 2021, Pacific Assist set six five-year goals.
 The goals and the results are as follows:

-2021-2025 Goals 2023 Results Raise \$200,000 in addition to funding provided by Latter-day Saint Charities \$3,797.25 In connection with the PNG Model Schools Program, establish five "Enterprise Hubs" in Port Moresby 1 established

-Establish the Models Schools Project in Vanuatu based on the PNG model (this would incorporate the principal mentor program) Not commenced Establish the Turbo Touch Diabetes prevention program in 10 Tongan schools Not commenced Establish the Turbo Touch Diabetes prevention program in 5 Samoan schools 1 Establish two funding partnerships for the PNG Mum's Preschool Project 0
+2021-2025 Goals 2024 Results Raise \$200,000 in addition to funding provided by Latter-day Saint Charities \$0 In connection with the PNG Model Schools Program, establish five "Enterprise Hubs" in Port Moresby, Lae, and Madnag 4 established Establish the Models Schools Project in Vanuatu based on the PNG model (this would incorporate the principal mentor program) Not commenced Establish the Turbo Touch Diabetes prevention program in 10 Tongan schools Not commenced Establish the Turbo Touch Diabetes prevention program in 5 Samoan schools 0 Establish two funding partnerships for the PNG Mum's Preschool Project 0